markthitrin/Transformer/README.md

 - batch_size : size of batch
 - dropout : probability of dropping out in dropout later.
 To build each model
+- trainingIteration : number of iteration to traing on the problem.
 ### C++
 0. Please make sure clang is avaliable on your machine
 1. change working directory to C++